iddumied/minx/README.markdown

 binary into ram.
 Later on there will be another reader, which will check the binary for size and just read the actual required parts into ram (and so on).

+## Important notes

+Important notes for compiling, submitting patches or issues go here.

+### Compiling minx

+The source is written to compile on Linux.
+I use a Archlinux 64 Bit machine, gcc 4.7.2 to compile.
+If you want to compile on another platform and it does not work, I cannot help you!
+But patches are really welcome!

+### Submitting patches

+I would love you to submit patches.
+If you do so, please do a `git rebase`, so I don't have to click through all commits.
+Just squash the unimportant ones!

+What I do _NOT_ merge:

+- uncommented code (just if it is self-explanatory)
+- stupid opcodes (say, INC2 for incrementing by 2 or similar stuff)
+- unreadable code (variable names should be explanatory)

+### Submitting issues

+Please list:

+- OS
+- architecture (32/64 Bit)
+- compiler
+- linker (if required)

+and all other stuff I may need.
+Backtrace naturally.

+If you ran a binary on the machine and it crashed, please submit:

+- the related `.asm` file
+- the backtrace of the program (running minx with all required arguments)

+When I'm not able to reproduce a bug, I would love you to send pull requests!

 ## Arguments

 Arguments, the VPU takes: